justwes2/gcp_developer/gcp_dev.md

     - Containers: GAE Standard supports: Python 2.7/3.7, Java 8, PHP 5.5/7.2, Go 1.9/1.11, and Nodejs (not sure what version).
 GAE also supports custom containers with flexible runtimes.
     - Cloud Functions: Node.js 6/8, Python 3.7, Go 1.11
     - Cloud SQL: MySQL 5.5/5.6/5.7, Postgres 9.6
 - Geographic distribution of Google Cloud services: GCP has a bunch of regions, adding more all the time.
-Each region has at least 2 zone, which are geographically separate.
+Each region has at least 2 zone, which are separate- but often on a shared campus.
 VPCs can span regions, subnets can span zones.
-Different services have different geographic coverage.
+Different services have different geographic coverage- not everything is available in all regions.
 - Microservices: Unlike traditional 'monoliths', microservice architectures involve units of functionality being broken up and managed separately.
 By loosely coupling systems, app teams can move more quickly, and update services in smaller, tighter release cycles.
 - Defining a key structure for high write applications using Cloud Storage, Cloud BigTable, Cloud Spanner, or Cloud SQL: All of these services are managed to different degrees.
 Ensuring that the key will not result in lots of write activity in a single shard of the database/storage (hotspotting) is essential.
 The best key will depend on the nature of the data and the application/queries.
 If a shard is getting 'hot', consider hashing additional information into the key to break up the writes.
 - Session management: Managed services like GAE and GKE, as well as google's load balancers, have sticky session as a managed feature so that users will interact with the same container throughout the duration of an interaction, to improve performance.
 - Deploying and securing an API with cloud endpoints: Endpoints is an API Gateway style api manager that allows logging, securing, and monitoring of endpoints.
 It is available in OpenAPI, gRPC, and App Engine standard flavors.
 See the [Docs](https://cloud.google.com/endpoints/docs/)
 - Loosely coupled applications using asynchronous Cloud Pub/Sub events: Having services push to pub/sub allows supports reliable, scalable service designs.
 Once an events is written to a pub/sub subscription, a worker of whatever flavor will pick it up when able.
 This prevents data loss if a service is unavailable.
 Additionally, if an event is not marked as completed before it times out, it will be picked up by another worker.
 This prevents data loss when workers fail or error out.
-TODO confirm visibility timeout
+The default acknowledgement window is 10 sec, but can expand to 10 min.
 - Health checks: Managed instance groups and K8s use health checks to ensure availability.
 If a vm or container fails a health check, those services can spin up another resource to ensure healthy compute resources are always available
 - Google-recommended practices and documentation: Google has lots of docs full of lots of opinions.
 Good luck with that.
 Most service docs will have a best practices page/section to refer to.